The Self-Care You Actually Need

 I was pescatarian for years and started having dreams about hamburgers.
 My body was asking for something.
 I listened.
 And I don't regret it.

 None of this is an excuse to ignore what you're putting in your body.
 But it is permission to stop hating yourself into change.
 You cannot shame your body into health.
 You love it there.
 You care for it there.
-The results that last — the ones that actually hold — they come from that place.
+The results that last — they come from that place.

 Danielle LaPorte — who I've followed since 2005 and deeply respect — put out a piece on using ChatGPT as a life coach and why it's actually a step backward from everything we've been building toward.